HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 To invoke the PDDI CDS service, the EHR needs to send a CDS Hooks request at a pre-specified step the workflow process.
 The CDS service then parses and processes the request to determine if the prescribed medication conflicts with a medication the patient is presumably taking.
 If this condition is satisfied, the CDS service provides individualized information based on the PDDI knowledge base.

 The EHR MAY combine several methods to satisfy prefetch templates.
-For more information see the Documentation section, [Prefetch Role](documentation.html).
+For more information see the Documentation section, Prefetch Role (TODO).

 Each implementation may employ a slightly different approach to ensure successful integration of the CDS system.
 Here are several general aspects to assess: